 MAKE STORAGE STYLISH

 A home office needs to have storage because you want to make sure that everything has its own space.
 This includes books, files, loose papers, stationery, spare paper – you name it.
 You can make use of cabinets and shelving in smaller spaces to maximize the floor space and still meet your storage needs.
 Drawers and storage bins are other budget-friendly options.
 It comes down to personal preference and knowing just how much storage you’re going to need.
 Knowing this before you go to the store to buy office furniture can help you keep your style consistent between all pieces and the budget under control.

 MAKE IT YOUR OWN

 Your office is a big part of life, so get creative and make it a place that inspires you.
-For some people, that could be a cheery splash of color on the wall with some artistic prints and a few planters.
+For some people, that could be a cheery splash of color on the wall with some art prints and a few planters.
 For others, it might be a nice sofa or chair for clients with cool coffee-shop tunes playing softly from a wall-mounted speaker.
 One of the best things you can do is have fun with it and make it a space that you love and nurtures your full potential.

 DON’T UNDERESTIMATE THE NEED FOR A GOOD CHAIR

 Every office worker knows that a good chair is worth its weight in gold.
 If you’re going to be sitting for several hours a day, you need to be comfortable and supported.
-Not only will it make your day-to-day routine more enjoyable, your body will thank you in the long-run.
+Not only will it make your day-to-day routine more enjoyable, but your body will also thank you in the long-run.

 Brook Walsh is from Northern Michigan and understands lifestyle based real estate investing which is one of the reasons he's chosen to pursue his dream of helping real estate investors with their home buying needs.
 Learn more about Brook or start your home search now.